rashika170/FeedTheNeed/README.md

 <li>For <b>building the project on your local machine</b>, clone the repo and Open it with Android Studio.
 </ul>

-# Sustainable Development Goals by United Nations
+# Sustainable Development Goals targeted by us
-We as a team intend to use Google technologies to build a versatile application using the 17 sustainable development goals of the United Nations that will satisfy the needs of the deprived class.

-Here are the [UN Sustainable Development goals](https://developers.google.com/community/gdsc-solution-challenge/UN-goals) we hope to achieve with our application:
 </br>

 <b> 1.
 Zero Hunger </b>